Thodoris-el/MachineLearning/Price Prediction/README.md

 - Bayesian
 - Elastic

 Before appling the ml algorithms we clean and preprocess the data.
+After appling the ml algorithms we find the best one.